medfanadi/3d-LiDAR-marine-debris_Database/README.md

 ## 🔬 Experimental Frameworks

 ### 1. Controlled Flume Tank Experiments (IFREMER, Boulogne-sur-Mer)
-Advanced maritime research was conducted within the specialized wave and current flume tank at the **IFREMER** facility in Boulogne-sur-Mer, France.
+Advanced maritime experiments were conducted in the specialized wave-and-current flume tank at the IFREMER facility in Boulogne-sur-Mer, France.

-* **Objective:**  Evaluate a multi-sensor 3D-LiDAR with an onboard IMU to detect, isolate, and bound floating debris under varying hydrodynamic conditions, as well as to validate the tracking filter using the collected 3D-LiDAR data.
+* **Objective:**  Evaluate the performance of a multi-sensor 3D LiDAR system integrated with an onboard IMU for detecting, isolating, and estimating the spatial extent of floating debris under varying wave and current conditions.
+The experiments also aimed to validate the tracking filter using the collected 3D LiDAR measurements.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/53ef5627-bdb9-4a0c-be0d-5c31feab50f1" width="650" alt="IFREMER Experimental Setup" />
 </p>

 ### 2. Real-World Port Testing (Calais Port)
-Detecting floating plastic debris in situ presents severe operational challenges for 3D-LiDAR sensors, primarily due to low water-surface retroreflectivity, highly dynamic environmental clutter, and unpredictable ambient illumination.
+Detecting floating plastic debris in-situ presents severe operational challenges for 3D-LiDAR sensors, primarily due to low water-surface retroreflectivity, highly dynamic environmental clutter, and water surface refraction.

-* **Objective:**  Benchmark the algorithm's capacity to extract, cluster, and track high-uncertainty point cloud geometries originating from small, unactuated floating objects under real-world wave perturbations and tidal currents.
+* **Objective:**  Evaluate the algorithm’s performance in extracting, clustering, and tracking uncertain point-cloud geometries associated with small, unactuated floating objects under realistic wave and current conditions.
-Detecting flaoting plastic debris in-situ presents severe operational challenges due to low water-surface retroreflectivity, environmental clutter using 3D-LiDAR senors.
+In-situ detection of floating plastic debris using 3D LiDAR sensors remains challenging due to the low reflectivity of the water surface and the presence of substantial environmental clutter.

 <p align="center">
   <img width="100%" alt="Calais Port Experimental Setup and Data Output" src="https://github.com/user-attachments/assets/40235222-3b0a-443a-867e-b0bd3624a236" />